MVGO

 Before vs After

-The following comparisons demonstrate how the design goals translated into tangible improvements across MVGO's disruption features.
+The following comparisons demonstrate how I translated the design goals into tangible improvements across MVGO's disruption features.

 Reflection